Rutgers Cancer Institute of New Jersey

 |Sweet potato, corn, yam, legumes, lentils||Couscous||Pineapple|

-The glycemic index can be helpful in fine-tuning your food choices.
-For example, if you want to eat a high glycemic index food, like a ripe banana, balancing your meal with a low glycemic index food, like steel-cut oats, can help to keep your glucose levels in check.
-But monitoring the glycemic index of your food choices should not take the place of eating a variety of healthy foods.
-It is also important to remember that portion size plays a role in managing blood glucose.
+The glycemic index can be helpful in fine-tuning food choices.
+For example, a person with diabetes could balance a high glycemic index food with a low glycemic index food to keep glucose levels in check.
+But monitoring the glycemic index should not take the place of eating a variety of healthy foods.
+It is also important to pay attention to portion sizes.

-For most people with diabetes, the key to managing blood glucose is carbohydrate counting.
-Balancing your carbohydrate intake with physical activity and medication can keep your glucose levels under control.
-Together, counting carbs and monitoring glycemic index may be helpful in managing blood glucose.
-For instance, knowing how you respond to high or low glycemic index foods can help you plan your carbohydrate intake and avoid fluctuations in your blood glucose levels.
-Spreading your carbohydrate intake over the course of the day can also help keep your glucose levels steady.
+Most people with diabetes manage blood glucose by carb counting.
+This is done along with medicine and exercise.
+Monitoring the glycemic index may help even more.
+For instance, knowing how a person responds to high or low glycemic index foods can help that person plan their carb intake and avoid big changes in blood glucose levels.
+Spreading out carb intake over the course of the day can also help keep glucose levels steady.

-Even though knowing the glycemic index of a food might help you predict how your blood glucose levels will respond, it may not be the answer to all your dietary questions.
-For one thing, the numbers listed above are not set in stone.
-The glycemic index of a food will be different for each person who eats it, based on their activity level, age, and how quickly the food is digested.
-Accounting for all these different factors can be complicated, and health professionals agree that patients are less likely to stick with complicated meal plans.
-So, while the glycemic index might be helpful, it probably will not be the only consideration.
-Consider discussing your concerns with your doctor or dietitian.
+Knowing the glycemic index of a food may help a person predict how their blood glucose levels will change.
+But, it might not be the answer to all of a person's dietary questions.
+For example, the glycemic index of a food will not be the same for each person who eats it, based on their activity level, age, and how quickly the food is digested.
+These factors can be hard to understand and make it less likely that a person will stick with a difficult meal plan.
+So, while the glycemic index might be helpful, it probably will not be the only factor to consider.

 American Diabetes Association